vardhanpatel/HackSCHS/README.md

 # HackSCHS-
-A site made in HTML and CSS
+A site made in HTML and CSS! implementation of particle js , For 2017 Hackathon at Saint Charles High school.

+- Vardhan